BDI-pathogens/BEEHIVE_GWAS/README.md

 # BEEHIVE GWAS

-Code and minimal dataset for the BEEHIVE GWAS, "The genetic architecture of HIV-1 virulence".
+Code and minimal dataset for the BEEHIVE GWAS presented in "The genetic architecture of HIV-1 virulence".
 The minimal dataset (in the minimal_dataset folder) enables to reproduce the figures.

 ## Minimal dataset